gojek/weaver/deployment/weaver/README.md

 helm upgrade --debug --install proxy-cluster ./deployment/weaver -f ./deployment/weaver/values-env.yaml
 ```

 This will deploy weaver with env values specified in the values-env.yaml file.
-In case if you want to expose weaver to outside kubernets you can use NodePort to do that.
+In case if you want to expose weaver to outside kubernetes you can use NodePort to do that.

 ```sh
 helm upgrade --debug --install proxy-cluster ./deployment/weaver --set service.type=NodePort -f ./deployment/weaver/values-env.yaml